-Despite setbacks from Hurricanes Rita and Ike, numerous wildlife groups, including university faculty and students, were hosted at Rockefeller Wildlife Refuge for educational purposes; as were professional representatives from domestic and international organizations.
+Numerous wildlife groups, including university faculty and students, were hosted at Rockefeller Wildlife Refuge for educational purposes; as were professional representatives from domestic and international organizations.
 Presentations were made at various civic organizations and captive alligators were often loaned out for educational purposes.